mmistakes/mm-github-pages-starter/_pages/about.md

 Hi!
 I'm Aidan, I'm from Vancouver Island, British Columbia, Canada.
 I'm a Recent Graduate in Information Technology and Applied Systems.

-My interest and passion in technlogy is specifically in Devops, scripting, automation, cloud technologies and Linux.
+My interest and passion in technlogy is specifically in System Administration/Devops, scripting, automation, cloud and virtualization technologies, and Linux.

 Outside of tech I enjoy the great outdoors (and indoors), fitness, minimalism, film, food and beer ( I love a good pale ale).